Damaging winds, possible tornadoes threaten Halloween festivities

-Severe weather is possible throughout North Carolina today, but the highest chance for severe weather stretches from Wake County to the west and north.
+Severe weather is possible throughout North Carolina on Thursday, but the highest chance for severe weather stretches from Wake County to the west and north.

+The sun is out and shining bright.
+And although that sounds good now, it could spell trouble later as that warm air provides fuel for storms.

+You really don't want see too much sun on a day like this.
+More sun=fuel for storms this evening. pic.twitter.com/vqI4vWAVzI— Brittany Bell (@BrittanyABC11) October 31, 2019

 Areas south and east of Wake County are under a slight chance for severe weather.